sidonieB/Workflows/2_target_capture_data_analysis.md

 ```
 for f in *BWA_sorted.bam; do (samtools mpileup -A -ff UNMAP -f $f -o ${f/.bam}_pileup.txt); done
 ```

+We also have a more refined list of command for deeper statistics (eg exons and introns coverage etc), just ask!

 ## 7. Improving target recovery